padcom/grails-json-rest-api/README.md

         //   Enable this for EmberJS
         grails.'json-rest-api'.dataFieldsOnly = true

+        // Set to 'true' to wrap JSON results in a top level of meta-data including 'success'/[true/false]
+        //   and 'message' fields.
+Data is placed at this top level under the node specified by the
+        //   'useEntityRootName' flag.
+        //   Value of 'false' will render only data.
+        //   Default value is false
+        //   Disable this for EmberJS
+        grails.'json-rest-api'.wrapResults = false

 For example, for the 'show' action this will produce output like:

         {"todo":{"id":1,"title":"eat","completed":false}}